perrochon/simple-bedrock-script/README.md

 Then restart the server, and it will pick the changes up (and prompt clients to download).

 # 3. Scripts

+First you get the Vanilla Behavior pack and add it (see above).
+It doesn't have any scripts in the folder, so you have to create one.

+    system = server.registerSystem(0, 0);

+    system.initialize = function() {
+        // Mobs die all the time, so let's react to Mob death... this.listenForEvent("minecraft:entity_death", (eventData) => this.onEntityDeath(eventData));
+    };

+    system.onEntityDeath = function (eventData) {
+        let BroadcastEventData = this.createEventData("minecraft:display_chat_event");
+        BroadcastEventData.data.message = "Rest in Peace";
+        this.broadcastEvent("minecraft:display_chat_event", BroadcastEventData);
+    };

+I don't know where any error messages go (if they go anywhere), so if there is anything wrong with your code, even a single missing `;`, it will silently fail.
+I started validating all code in a separate JavaScript validator (google will find you one).

-To run scripts, you need to put your world into experimental mode.
-There are several ways to do this.
+To actually run scripts, you need to put your world into experimental mode.
+There are at least two ways to do this.

 ## Use Minecraft for Windows 10
 You create the world in the full game and export it.
-Then import it to server.
+Then import it to the server.
 This is documented elsewhere, and I haven't tried it as I don't have Minecraft for Windows 10.

 ## Patch levels.dat
 You patch a (binary) data file.
-This worked for me, but is taking dedication.
 You need a good editor, like Notepad++ so the file doesn't get corrupted.
 First find the file

     server_folder/world/world_name/level.dat